Young Women with Bleeding Disorders Clinic

 Our Young Women with Bleeding Disorders Clinic is a combined hematology-gynecology clinic that addresses concerns about heavy menstrual bleeding and other bleeding disorders such as von Willebrand disease or low von Willebrand factor.
-The clinic takes place monthly at our Burnet Campus and monthly at our Liberty Campus.

 Symptoms We Treat

 Abnormal menstrual bleeding:

 - Periods that last longer than seven days

 - Needing to change a pad or tampon more often than every one to two hours